lorniu/raq.el/README.md

           then be sent.
 If this is a list and some element is (key filename) format, then the list will be normalized as multipart formdata string and be sent.
+  - RESP: Whether or how to auto encode the response content.
+          Currently this should a function with responsed string as argument.
+          For example, make this with value #'identity should make the raw responsed string is passed to DONE without any parsed.
   - FILTER: A function to be called every time when some data returned.
   - DONE: A function to be called when the request succeeds.
   - FAIL: A function to be called when the request fails.